webcodedsoft/pgrestify/docs-site/examples/basic-usage.md

-# Basic Usage Example
+# Basic Usage Examples

-This example demonstrates the core functionality of PGRestify with a typical user management scenario.
+This guide shows you how to get started with PGRestify using practical examples with both PostgREST native syntax and repository patterns.

 ## Setup